 To the delight of electronic music fans around Europe, Dutch festival DGTL returned this year.
-We went to check it out, and have put together a list of seven reasons why this festival is worth the trip to Amsterdam.
+We went to check it out, and if you're looking for what to do in Amsterdam, we have put together a list of seven reasons why this festival is worth the trip.

 A lot of city festivals are severely hampered by council imposed noise restrictions.
-By locating the festival at the NDSM dock, the organisers were able to pump out the music without having to worry about neighbours complaining constantly.
+By locating the festival at the NDSM dock, the organizers were able to pump out the music without having to worry about neighbours complaining.
 However, guests at the next door Hilton must have been a bit perplexed- the windows were permanently shaking throughout the festival!

 Each year, the festival has a competition to select an art installation for the festival.
 This year was won by Altijd Raak and his “Installation Art” theme.
-His project, involving a series of interconnected towers dispersed around the festival connected by one central tower, allowed guests to enter into a mysterious world of lights, mirrors and sound.
+A series of interconnected towers dispersed around the festival connected by one central tower allowed guests to enter into a mysterious world of lights, mirrors and sound.
 A mesmerizing addition to the event, I’m curious to see what they’ll come up with next year!

-Every year, the festival organisers put in plenty of effort to make sure their stages are unique and memorable.
-This year was no exception, the organisers using a combination of bespoke lighting and stage decor to create impressive backdrops for those present.
-Our favourite was the Digital stage, quite simply because the view from the backstage looking over the masses of early afternoon revellers during Makam’s heavy techno set was a sight to behold.
+Every year, the festival organizers put in plenty of effort to make sure their stages are unique and memorable.
+This year was no exception, the organizers using a combination of bespoke lighting and stage decor to create impressive backdrops.
+Our favorite was the Digital stage.
+The view from the backstage looking over the masses of early afternoon revelers during Makam’s heavy techno set was a sight to behold.

-Meat production and consumption are one of the major causes of environmental problems we have- by some estimates estimates 20 vegetarians can be fed on the same amount of land it takes to feed one meat eater.
-Encouraging positive cultural and behavioural change should always play a part in festival organisation and it was refreshing to see the DGTL organisers take on such a current issue.
+Meat production and consumption are one of the major causes of environmental problems.
+By some estimates 20 vegetarians can be fed on the same amount of land it takes to feed one meat eater.
+Encouraging positive cultural and behavioral change should always play a part in festival organization.
+It was refreshing to see the DGTL organizers take on such a current issue.

 As any good forward thinking festival should, DGTL took steps to reduce waste as much as possible.
 On top of placing recycling bins throughout the festival, the festival collects plastic cups throughout the event.
 The idea being that can be reused for purposes as diverse as new art installations or fully functional skateboards.
 A great initiative and one I look forwards to seeing the results for.